Another Piece to Our Puzzle: Clinical Social Work and Autism in Children

 Social Work and Autism

 When catering and specializing treatment to the population of children with autism, it is important for social workers to prioritize facets of their care to foster trust and connection between the practitioner and child.
 It is important for providers to recognize that children with autism may experience or exhibit social impairment, communication challenges, repetitive and/or stereotyped speech, sensory disfunction, and maladaptive behaviors (Harvey, 2019).
 Providers can establish an environment of safety and warmth by offering a calm, patient, and clear method of communication.
 Using clear phrasing and creating space for a child to share their automatic thoughts can allow the child to share how they feel in a session with a social worker.
-Establishing a safe and respectful environment allows the child to feel comfortable in beginning to tackle difficulty they may or others observe they may be experiencing.
+Establishing a safe and respectful environment allows the child to feel comfortable in beginning to tackle difficulties they may, or others observe they may, be experiencing.

-Successful treatment for children with autism who exhibit challenges in social impairment, speech, sensory disfunction, or maladaptive behaviors often benefits from a multi-disciplinary team to target the areas of growth a child may be experiencing.
+Successful treatment for children with autism who exhibit challenges in social impairment, speech, sensory dysfunction, or maladaptive behaviors often benefits from a multi-disciplinary team to target the areas of growth a child may be experiencing.
 Social workers can target emotional identification and regulation, positive social interactions and modeling, offering therapeutic listening, and support children in reframing negative/unhelpful thoughts.

 When supporting caregivers of children who have autism, social workers can be helpful in creating a therapeutic space for a caregiver to share their experiences of their child’s diagnosis and treatment.
 Caregivers and social workers can also collaboratively problem-solve around any barriers to support or treatment, as well as coordinating other services to establish a cohesive and holistic treatment team for the child and family.